How to Grow Your Facebook Group from 0 to 10K Members Without Spending a Dollar

 - Turn Your First 500 Members into Group Evangelists

 What Is a Facebook Group and How Is It Different from a Page?

 A Facebook Group is a place where a community can come together to engage on a shared interest, whether that’s a cause, an issue or an activity.
-They’re not the same as Facebook Pages, which were designed to be the official Facebook presence for any given entity (like a brand, business or celebrity).
+They’re not the same as Facebook Pages, aka business pages, which were designed to be the official Facebook presence for brands, business or celebrities.

-As an example, let’s say you’re a fan of the Amazon and BBC sitcom Fleabag.
-If you want to keep up-to-date with the latest information about the show from the people who created it, you’d connect with the official Facebook Page:
+As an example, let’s say you’re a fan of the Netflix show Squid Games.
+If you want to keep up to date with the latest information about the show, you’d connect with the official Facebook Page:

-Alternatively, you could join a Fleabag Facebook Group – such as this one – to chat about what’s happening on the show with fellow fans.
+Alternatively, you could join a Squid Game Facebook Group – such as this one – to chat about what’s happening on the show with fellow fans.